 Young Musician from Cookstown asks "What If?"

-The workshops were part of the #ArtsDialogue movement, an intergenerational international collective of artists, musicians, writers and peace activists from Sri Lanka, Colombia, Ireland, Afghanistan, Tanzania, Wales, England, Israel, Palestine & Northern Ireland.
+The workshops were part of the #ArtsDialogue movement, an intergenerational international collective of artists, musicians, writers and peace activists from Sri Lanka, Colombia, Ireland, Afghanistan, Tanzania, England, Israel, Palestine, USA & Northern Ireland.

 The aim of the #ArtsDialogue workshops in Cookstown was to use music and sound to develop encourage confidence in creative expression exploring themes around Peace and to identify talented young people who have an interest in developing their skills to assist social transformation.
 Beyond Skin are leading the #Youth4Peace initiative in Northern Ireland to empower young people as agents of change. #youth4peace activities are implementing actions within UN Resolution 2250 on Youth Peace & Security.

 One of the participants was Cara Monaghan, a pupil of Holy Trinity College Cookstown who wrote a song called ‘What If’.
 Beyond Skin team recorded a live version of the song and sent it to #ArtsDialogue partners The Music Project in Sri Lanka.
-A few days later a video was sent back to Cara of Sri Lankan children learning and playing her song.
+A few days later a video was sent back to Cara of Sri Lankan children from the Music Project orchestra learning and playing her song.

 After the workshop programme the Beyond Skin team remained in contact with Cara and her mother Jacinta inviting the family to attend as special guests at the Mount Stewart Conversations Festival.
 Founder and director of The Music Project Sri Lanka, Shalini Wickramasuriya attended the festival as one of the guest speakers where she met Cara and her family.